TinyCircuits/TinyTV-site/docs/TinyTV-Converter-App.md

 TinyTV 2 and TinyTV Mini:

-- You can plug the TV into your computer and you can save your converted videos directly to the USB Drive directory that will appear when the TinyTV is connected in **USB mode** and powered on.
-- How to enter **USB mode**:
+-  These TinyTVs have a mass storage mode that will make your TinyTV appear on your computer just like an external drive, either in your Folder Explorer (Windows) or on your desktop/Finder Application (Mac).
+You can select the TinyTV device directory when converting videos to save the videos directly to your TinyTV's storage.
+To enter mass storage mode:

+    - <ins>Current TinyTV Software</ins>: turn your TV on and connect it to your computer with a USB-C cable, after a few seconds the directory of the TinyTV should appear.
-      - TinyTV 2: Plug the TinyTV 2 into your computer.
+    - <ins>Pre-Kickstarter TinyTV 2 Software (<a href="TODO" target="_blank" alt="TinyTV firmware updated tool">**Update Software Here**</a>)</ins>: Plug the TinyTV 2 into your computer.
 Turn off the TinyTV with the top power button while holding the button in for 5 seconds.
 After 5 seconds, release the button and then press it once.
-You should see a message on the screen stating the TinyTV is in "USB Mode".
 The USB drive will appear in your file explorer (Windows), or as a drive on your home screen (Mac):

+You can plug the TV into your computer and you can save your converted videos directly to the USB Drive directory.

+that will appear when the TinyTV is connected to your computer with a USB-C cable while powered on.

 <center><img width="75%" height="75%" src="https://github.com/TinyCircuits/Wiki-Tutorials-Supporting-Files/raw/master/Utilities/TinyTV-App/App-main-screen-USB-drive-Mac.jpg" /></center>
 <center>_Your TinyTV USB drive may show up as "untitled"_</center>